SoftwareAG/c8y-docs/src/documents/guides/users-guide/administration.html.md

 1. Click **Add data subscription** in the top menu bar to receive data.
 2. In the new card, enter the security code that you received from the sending end of the data.
 3. When the connection is established, click **Accept** to start forwarding data into your tenant.
 The subscription is active now.
-4. You can click the slider in the card to temporarily stop forwarding data into your tenant.
+4. You can move the slider in the card to temporarily stop forwarding data into your tenant.

 You can now navigate to the Device Management application or the Cockpit application.
 There will be a new "virtual group" with a specific icon (see the screenshot below) showing the forwarded devices.
 The group will have the same name as your subscription.
 Devices are "lazily" created on the destination side whenever they send data for the first time after setting up an active subscription.